kailanwyatt/wp-performance-tester/README.md

 ### use_logging
 The use_logging flag allows you to log the performance test results to the error log.

-To use logging, add the --use_logging flag to your command:
+To use logging, add the `--use_logging` flag to your command:

 ```
-wp wp-performance-tester --use_logging
+wp performance_tester --use_logging
 ```

 When this flag is used, the results will be logged with the timestamp, plugin name, and elapsed time in seconds and milliseconds.